 The American Dietetic Association and Dietitians of Canada state that ‘properly planned vegan diets are nutritionally adequate for all stages of life, including pregnancy and lactation, and provide health benefits in the treatment and prevention of certain diseases.’
-However, poorly planned vegan diets may be low in vitamin B12, calcium, omega-3 fatty acids, vitamin D, iron, zinc, riboflavin (vitamin B2), and iodine, according to the American Dietetic Association.
-It’s important to note that the non-vegan diet of the average American is deficient in calcium, iodine, Vitamin C, Vitamin E, fiber, folate, and magnesium, according to USDA Food and Nutrient Intakes by Individuals in the United States.
-Recent studies claim that many people; both vegan and non-vegan, are Vitamin D deficient.
-Source
+However, poorly planned vegan diets may be low in Vitamin B12, calcium, omega-3 fatty acids, Vitamin D, iron, zinc, riboflavin (Vitamin B2), and iodine, according to the American Dietetic Association.
+It’s important to note that the non-vegan diet of the average American may be deficient in calcium, iodine, Vitamin C, Vitamin E, fiber, folate, and magnesium, according to USDA Food and Nutrient Intakes by Individuals in the United States.
+Studies claim that many people; both vegan and non-vegan, are Vitamin D deficient.
+Most people, especially over age 50, need to supplement Vitamin B12.

-I know vegans who say 'just eat all the colors and don't worry about it; a plant-powered diet is our natural diet.'
-While others prefer scientific data.
-I am on both sides.
-I became vegan before personal health benefits were discovered.
-However, I also want to heed this scientific research and help keep the vegan community informed of possible and preventable pitfalls.
-Because I so want vegans to live long-term, optimally healthy lives, I've extensively researched and have put together this checklist of potential nutrient deficiencies in vegans or those who eat 100% plant-based - and the best way to overcome them.
-From reading scientific studies comparing vegans and nonvegans, we can gain insight and take precautions based on these findings, however we don't really know.
+scientific studies comparing vegans and nonvegans, we can gain insight and take precautions based on these findings, however we don't really know.
 For example, I read a study that allowed for the participants to eat animal "foods" one day a week and still be called 'vegan' for that study.
 Some studies combine vegetarians and vegans in one grouping.
-They may not be totally accurate.
-This post is not meant to scare anyone from vegan eating, I implore anyone to eat and live vegan.
-I am living proof we humans can live healthy vegan lives, long-term; and that speaks louder than anything I might read online.
+The studies may not be totally accurate.
+This post is not meant to scare anyone from vegan-eating, I implore anyone to eat and live vegan.
+I am living proof we humans can live healthy vegan lives, long-term; and that speaks louder than anything I read online.
 And I (erroneously) never took B12 or any supplement for the first 25 years (and I was vegetarian 10 years prior to becoming vegan).
 Nor did I eat flax or hemp seeds, or walnuts; foods that are particularly important for vegans to consume in a well-planned vegan diet.
 So obviously vegans thrive.

 Studies have shown vegans to have a lower incidence of stroke, and a lower risk of mortality from stroke and ischemic heart disease.
 To learn more about the protective advantages of vegan diets, go here ~ Sadly, in real life though, I have personally known vegans to die from cardiovascular disease at too young of age, and stroke, and cancer.
 Vegan diets also have some nutrient disadvantages.
 While it is true that it might be "easier" getting some nutrients from eating other animals who made those nutrients in their bodies, vegans don't think it's reasonable to exploit, objectify, steal from, or be violent to animals, and therefore have figured out how to get our required nutrients without animal abuse.